-Below we highlight some of the salient changes made in this regard:
+Some of the salient changes made in this regard:

 - Where the consideration for clearance is less than the cheque amount, the bank may partially clear the cheque according to the balance available with it, unless the bearer rejects the same.
 In case of a partial clearance, the bank shall annotate, upon each partial clearance, on the backside of the cheque to that effect and shall give the bearer the original cheque and a certificate of such clearance; and subject to the other provisions of this law.

 - The court may order that the cheque book be taken away from the convict and no new cheque books be delivered thereto for a period not exceeding five years.
 This shall apply to the below instances:

 - Any person who endorses or hands over a bearer cheque to another person while knowing that the cheque is uncovered with a current balance for the clearance thereof or that it is non-withdrawable.

 - Ordered or requested the bank before the due date to stop the cashing of the said cheque; apart from the ones that have been rightly objected to as per provisions of this law.

 - Closing the account or withdrawing the entire balance thereof before the cheque is issued or before being presented to the bank for cash, or the account was blocked.